 Our 100% online courses are based on AHA guidelines and can result in a BLS, PALS, or ACLS certification.
 In Alabama, you can study at your own pace and take the exam when you are ready.
 There is no skills test and no time limit, and you can have three attempts to pass the exam.
 Your course begins after completing checkout!

-The test is multiple-choice format and covers patient scenarios and general course knowledge.
-The test has no time limit and there's no hassle of working around a classroom schedule during your ACLS, BLS, or PALS course.
+The exam is in a multiple-choice format and covers patient scenarios and general course knowledge.
+There’s no time limit and no hassle of working around a classroom schedule during your ACLS, BLS, or PALS course.
 In Alabama, you can review separately with a peer or supervisor with our skills check-off paperwork.
 You will receive your provider card after passing the online exam.

-This card certifies that the individual above has successfully completed theExact words on our healthcare provider card
+This card certifies that the individual above has successfully completed the

 COURSE NAMEcourse requirements and cognitive evaluation in accordance with ACLS Training Center curriculum and American Heart Association® guidelines.